MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignmethods.md

 title: AcxStreamInitAssignMethods
 ms.date: 07/13/2021
 targetos: Windows
-description: The AcxStreamInitAssignMethods function assigns an array of methods to a stream, device and circuit (TBD) using an ACXSTREAM_INIT object.
+description: The AcxStreamInitAssignMethods function assigns an array of methods to a stream using the ACXSTREAM_INIT object.
 prerelease: true
 req.assembly:
 req.construct-type: function